I’m a neuroscientist by trade. Popular culture would most likely label me ‘logical, detail-oriented and analytical’ (which I am!)

 Recognise and foster your talents.
 Set goals and develop new skills.

 Don’t attribute ‘whole brain’, global functions, personality or career choices to one hemisphere of the brain being weaker or stronger.
 The brain is way more complex (and interesting) than that!

 Is there a problem with using left-brain versus right-brain … just for fun?

 One problem that has arisen from this mythology is the raft of books, tests, apps, workshops and online games that exploit the myth by promising to help you ‘tap into your creative right brain’.

 Fine — if you want to spend your money on them and expand on skills and knowledge that you may not already have.
-BUT this simplistic right-brained vs left-brained view is not grounded in our contemporary understanding of how the brain works.
+However this simplistic right-brained vs left-brained view is not grounded in our contemporary understanding of how the brain works.

-Also, believing that you are ‘creative but not analytical’, or ‘logical and unintuitive’ and that is hard-wired into your brain, is a rather limiting belief and probably becomes self-fulfilling after a while.
+Also, believing that you are ‘creative but not analytical’ or ‘logical and unintuitive’ and that is hard-wired into your brain is a rather limiting belief and probably becomes self-fulfilling after a while.